MichailLepin/Linked-lists/README.md

 # Linked-lists
- Implementation one of the 8 variations of a linked list WITHOUT OOP
+ Implementation one of the linear singly linked list with a reference to head WITHOUT OOP

+– Add to the end

+– Add to the front

+– Print elements one by one (iterate over a linked list)

+– Get an element by index

+– Remove an element from the end

+– Remove an element from the front

+– Search for a value